Cosmological gravitational particle production and its implications for cosmological relics: Recent and ongoing activity

-The rough estimate here is only provided for illustrative purposes.
-Several studies \cite{Chung:1998rq,Garny:2015sjg,Tang:2016vch,Tang:2017hvq,Garny:2017kha,Bernal:2018qlk,Kaneta:2019zgw,Clery:2021bwz,Garcia:2021iag,Chianese:2020khl,Chianese:2020yjo,Redi:2020ffc,Barman:2021ugy,Mambrini:2022uol,Clery:2022wib,Zhang:2023xcd,Zhang:2023hjk} have more accurately modeled various aspects of the calculation including: replacing $S$ with the full Standard Model particle content, which affects $\langle \sigma v \rangle_{SS\to XX}$; modeling the plasma temperature evolution during the epoch of reheating, which affects the scaling $T(a)$ as well as the maximum temperature \cite{Giudice:2000ex}; and extending the analysis to models with $m_X > T$, which introduces a Boltzmann suppression.
-The conclusion is that gravity-mediated thermal freeze-in can explain the origin of dark matter and play a significant role in populating weakly-coupled sectors.
+The rough estimate here is provided only for illustrative purposes.
+Various studies \cite{Chung:1998rq,Garny:2015sjg,Tang:2016vch,Tang:2017hvq,Garny:2017kha,Bernal:2018qlk,Kaneta:2019zgw,Clery:2021bwz,Garcia:2021iag,Chianese:2020khl,Chianese:2020yjo,Redi:2020ffc,Barman:2021ugy,Mambrini:2022uol,Clery:2022wib,Zhang:2023xcd,Zhang:2023hjk} have more accurately modeled various aspects of the calculation, including replacing $S$ with the full standard-model particle content, which affects $\langle \sigma v \rangle_{SS\to XX}$; modeling the plasma temperature evolution during the epoch of reheating, which affects the scaling $T(a)$ as well as the maximum temperature \cite{Giudice:2000ex}; and extending the analysis to models with $m_X > T$, which introduces a Boltzmann suppression.
+The conclusion is that gravity-mediated thermal freeze-in can explain the origin of dark matter and play a significant role in populating weakly coupled sectors.